gonzedge/mspec-color/README.markdown

 Running It
 ----------

-Any arguments you pass to nunit-color-console.exe get passed straight to nunit-console.exe.
-So if can alias 'nunit-console' on your system to 'nunit-color-console' and commands like `nunit-console /?` will still run fine.
+Any arguments you pass to mspec-color.exe get passed straight to mspec.exe.
+So if can alias 'mspec' on your system to 'mspec-color' and commands like `mspec /?` will still run fine.

-By default, `nunit-console` is run.
-If you need to set the path to the nunit-console executable to be run, you can set the `NUNIT_CONSOLE` environment variable.
-If it's found, it will run that instead of simply assuming that `nunit-console` is in your PATH and will run fine.
+By default, `mspec` is run.
+If you need to set the path to the mspec executable to be run, you can set the `MSPEC_PATH` environment variable.
+If it's found, it will run that instead of simply assuming that `mspec` is in your PATH and will run fine.

 That's it!
 ----------